Skip to main content

 The quickest way to file a claim for unemployment benefits or get help is to use their online services here: https://unemployment.oregon.gov/

-Unemployment benefits are available in a lot of circumstances to help Oregonians who are being laid off or are temporarily out of work.
+Unemployment benefits are available in many circumstances to help Oregonians who are laid off or temporarily out of work.

 If you have been laid off or your hours have been cut, you should file your claim with the Oregon Employment Department.